Duraman3444/DesktopAppTemplate/docs/README.md

 # 📚 Documentation Hub

-Welcome to the MyReactNativeApp documentation system!
+Welcome to the Desktop App Template documentation system!
 This directory contains all project documentation, templates, and automated tools to keep your project well-documented and up-to-date.

 ---